 Recipes evolve and take on local flavors as they’re introduced to people.
-Just like my Khao Suey recipe, which is inspired by its Burmese namesake, Chinese recipes have taken on local flavors in the South Asian region and are popularly referred to as Indo-Chinese cuisine.
+Similarly, Chinese recipes have been adapted in the South Asian region.
+The cuisine is popularly referred to as Indo-Chinese.

-Coconut Aminos – Soy sauce can be used if you are not intolerant to gluten.
-Just make sure to test and adjust the salt as coconut aminos is less salty than soy sauce.
+Coconut aminos/Soy sauce: Soy sauce can be used if you are not intolerant to gluten.
+Just make sure to test and adjust the salt, as coconut aminos is less salty than soy sauce.

 A note on the stock:

 Because I follow a zabiha/halal diet, I make my own stock thus adding to the cook time of this soup.
-You can shorten the time by getting store bought stock and using that instead.
+You can shorten the time by getting store-bought stock and using that instead.
+If you do go that route:

 How to make the best Pakistani-style chicken corn soup

 Start by making the stock.
-Add the chicken to a pot of filtered water and add garlic, vinegar, salt, and pepper.
-Let this boil, covered, on medium-high heat for about 30 minutes or till the chicken is cooked through.
+Add the chicken to a pot of filtered water and add the garlic, vinegar, salt, and pepper.
+Let this boil, covered, on medium heat for about 30 minutes or till the chicken is cooked through.

 Debone & chop.
-Once the chicken is cooked, take it out of the stock and debone it.
+Once the chicken is cooked, take it out and debone it.
 Chop into smaller pieces.
 Take about 1 cup and set it aside for the soup.
-The rest can be stored and used in sandwiches, fillings, and wraps.
+The rest can be stored and used in sandwiches, fillings, and wraps over the week.

 Saute.
-In a separate medium-sized pot, saute the chicken and the corn in oil.
-About 2 minutes.
-Next strain the prepared stock into the pot with the chicken and corn and increase the heat to high.
+In a separate medium-sized pot, saute the chicken in the oil.
+Add the creamed corn, saute it, and let it come to a boil.
+Next, strain the prepared stock into the pot with the chicken and corn and increase the heat to high.

 Add finishing touches.
-Once thick, switch off the heat and add the whipped egg.
+Once thick, switch off the heat and add the beaten egg white.
 Leave it undisturbed for 20 seconds before stirring the soup.
-This will result in thick egg ribbons similar to the way restaurants serve it.
+This will result in thick egg ribbons.
 Garnish with green onions and enjoy immediately!

 Some helpful tips